jonpitch/jonpitch.github.io/_posts/2017-01-02-danger-brewing-javascript-powered-kegerator-build.md

 ![Danger Brewing](/public/img/posts/20170102/cover.jpeg "The end result — A dope looking JavaScript powered beer dispensing piece of madness.")

-As mentioned in the [overview]({% post_url 2017-01-01-danger-brewing-javascript-powered-kegerator-overview %}), there were a lot of ways I could have went about this build.
+As mentioned in the [overview]({% post_url 2017-01-01-danger-brewing-javascript-powered-kegerator-overview %}), there are lots of ways to go about this build.
 For example, do a Google search for *keezer*, *coffin keezer* or *kegerator*, you’ll see what I mean.

 ## Getting Started
-Early on I did a lot of research around different builds.
-What I ultimately liked the most, was this rustic looking [kegerator build](http://drewmcdowell.com/blog/9-uncategorised/81-kegerator) by Drew McDowell.
+I did a lot of research around different builds.
+I ultimately liked this rustic looking [kegerator build](http://drewmcdowell.com/blog/9-uncategorised/81-kegerator) by Drew McDowell.
 There’s also a similar design in the comments of that blog post from a guy named Alex, which you can find [here](https://brewingwithalex.wordpress.com/2015/06/10/new-kegerator-design-reclaimed-wood-and-pipe/).
 The faux cement look was a little above my comfort level, but what I really liked was the wood look and the industrial style draft towers.

 ## The Skeleton
 The freezer itself sits on a piece of “project board” and has some 2x4s to hold it tightly in place.